patchlevel/event-sourcing/docs/pages/pipeline.md

 $middleware = new IncludeEventMiddleware([ProfileCreated::class]);
 ```

+!!! warning

-> :warning: After this middleware, the playhead must be recalculated!
+    After this middleware, the playhead must be recalculated!

-### filter
+### Filter

 If the middlewares `ExcludeEventMiddleware` and `IncludeEventMiddleware` are not sufficient,
 you can also write your own filter.